crf8472/libarcstk/CODING.md

 # Headers, Declarations, Definitions

 - Header file names end with ``.hpp`` (not ``.h`` or anything else).
-- Headers do not contain definitions, except for template (member) functions
+- Headers do not contain definitions, except for template (member) functions or for functions the compiler must be able to inline (as PCMForwardIterator and the methods in the logging API).
 - Definitions of templates reside in a separate .tpp file that is included by the .hpp file
-- Avoid inline definitions in the class body
+- Avoid inline definitions in the class body (maybe ok for trivial inner classes)
 - For templates, use ``typename`` for sites where base types are allowed and use ``class`` for sites where own class definitions are required.